Frequently Asked Questions

 We will wax clients of any age, but if you are younger than 18 we do require a parent to accompany you to sign our waxing consent form.
-The only service that you must be 18 years of age or older is for the Brazilian wax.
+The only service for which you must be 18 years of age or older is the Brazilian wax.

 What all is included in the Full Facial Wax?

 The Full Facial Wax can include any area that you would like, but typically it includes an eyebrow shaping, upper lip, and chin wax.
 Some clients like to have their cheeks, nose and "sideburns" waxed as well.
 It's really whatever you prefer!

 Do they numb you before they wax you when you get a brazilian wax, bikini, or bare wax etc.?